 How it works: Up to four days per week, do 1 set of each exercise back to back, with no rest between moves.
 Do the full circuit 3 times, resting 45 to 60 seconds between circuits if needed.

 Stand with feet slightly wider than hips, holding dumbbells together in front of body.
 Push hips back and bend knees to lower into a squat, reaching dumbbells to the floor.

 Press through heels to extend legs as you curl weights up into chest, drawing abs in tight.
 Immediately press weights overhead as upper body rotates right, pivoting left heel up (palms should be facing in with arms slightly in front of head in full extension).
-Immediately return to start; repeat on opposite side to complete one rep.
+Immediately return to starting position; repeat on opposite side to complete 1 rep.

 2. Reaching Row

 Grab a pair of dumbbells and stand in a split stance with right foot forward.
 Lower into a lunge, hinging forward from hips about 45 degrees (be sure to keep back naturally straight), reaching dumbbells down toward feet with palms facing thighs.
 Bend left elbow behind body, opening elbow out to side, pulling weight in front of shoulder.

 As left arm extends back to floor, bend right elbow behind body to switch sides, moving arms quickly.
 That's 1 rep. Do all reps on the first side, then repeat with opposite foot forward.
 Keep abs drawn in tight and allow torso to rotate slightly from side to side during row.